Paul Levine: Later Jake Lassiter series

 After a fourteen-year hiatus, Levine returned to the Jake Lassiter series in his 2011 novel Lassiter in which the main character is accused of being involved in the disappearance of a girl years earlier.
 The series continued with State vs. Lassiter (2013) in which Lassiter is charged with killing his lover, a banker, to allegedly cover up skimming from trust-fund accounts.

 This was followed by three more novels, Bum Rap (2015), Bum Luck (2017), and Bum Deal (2018), that included characters from the Solomon vs. Lord series.
 In Bum Rap, Lassiter works with Lord to find a way to exonerate Solomon who has been charged with murdering a Russian club owner.
 In Bum Luck, Lassiter bizarrely threatens to kill his own client who has just been acquitted of murder.
 Solomon and Lord fear that Lassiter has suffered brain damage (chronic traumatic encephalopathy) from his days as a football player.
 Bum Luck also introduced Dr. Melissa Gold, the neuropathologist treating Lassiter, who later becomes his fiancée.
 In Bum Deal, Dr. Gold administers experimental brain treatments to Lassiter who has been appointed a special prosecutor to try a high-profile murder case arguing against Solomon and Lord.
+A review in Publishers Weekly lauded Bum Deal for its "fascinating, fully developed characters and smart, well-paced dialogue [that] keep the pages turning.
+Levine manipulates the expectations of the reader as skillfully as Jake manipulates the expectations of the jury."

 In Cheater's Game (2020), Lassiter tackles a college admissions scandal, akin to the 2019 college admissions bribery scandal, when he defends his nephew who's been charged with taking students' College Board exams as an imposter.
 The novel concludes with a federal trial described by Booklist as "one seismic courtroom battle... an occasion for pyrotechnics that really blaze."
+In Early Grave (2022), the fifteenth book in the series, Lassiter sues a school and the Florida High School Athletic Association in an attempt to "abolish" high school tackle football after his godson suffers a catastrophic injury.
+Kirkus Reviews described the book "as believable as it is riveting."
+Early Grave, Solomon vs. Lord, and State vs. Lassiter were on a list of "Best Legal Thrillers of the 21st Century" by BestThrillers.com.

+Einstein–Chaplin

+With Midnight Burning (2025), Levine began a series featuring the historical friendship between Albert Einstein and Charlie Chaplin.
+The book imagines the real-life friends fighting to foil a fascist plot in 1930's Hollywood.
+In a review for Library Journal, Dan Forrest wrote that the book "will appeal to fans of historical mysteries, especially ones with real-life protagonists.
+Levine does an excellent job capturing the atmosphere of Golden Age Hollywood as well as the spirits of two of the most important figures of the era."